Each week up to two walks are organised in the Silver Coast region of Portugal

 Details

 NB.
-The flag on the map above shows the car meeting and walk start point.
+The flag on the map above does NOT show the car meeting and walk start point.

 Notes